Professional internships play a key role in the education of each student in Kent State's School of Journalism and Mass Communication.

 - Advertising students in catalog year 2013 and earlier are required to earn one credit hour.
 Advertising students in catalog year 2014 and beyond are required to complete two credit hours of internship.
 This requirement, unique to Advertising, can be met by taking a 300-hour internship for two credit hours or two 150-hour internships for one credit hour each.

 - Multiple internships are encouraged for all students.

 - An internship cannot be taken for credit until specific prerequisite courses are completed.

 - Students must carry a minimum 2.0 GPA.

 - After a student has obtained an internship, the student applies for approval on the JMC internship website.
-Once approved, JMC registers the student for the internship credit.
+Once approved, JMC will email the student with instructions on how to register for the internship credit.
 A student should not commit to an internship until the on-line application has been approved.

 - The internship coordinators for each sequence listed above approve all JMC internships.

 - Progress reports with work samples from students are required.
 An on-site supervisor’s evaluation follows the student’s internship.
 These reports are filed online, on the internship website.

 - Grading is S for satisfactory completion and U for unsatisfactory completion.